neu-se/CS4530-CS5500-Spring-2021/assignments/hw3.md

   it('constructor should set the friendlyName property', () => {
   });
   describe('addPlayer', () => {
-    it('should use the coveyRoomID and userName properties when requesting a video token', async () => {
+    it('should use the coveyRoomID and player ID properties when requesting a video token', async () => {
       });
   });